astropy/astropy-APEs/APE4.rst

 up to date, then inserts it on ``sys.path`` so that the ``astropy_helpers`` package can be imported from it.
-If run from an unpacked source archive, that does not include ``astropy_helpers``, it uses the ``setup_requires`` mechanism to install astropy_helpers from PyPI as explained in the previous section.
+If run from an unpacked source archive, that does not include ``astropy_helpers``, it uses the ``setup_requires`` mechanism to install astropy-helpers from PyPI as explained in the previous section.

-The sample implementation of ``use_astropy_helpers()`` supports three optional arguments that allow package developers to control its behavior:
+The sample implementation of ``use_astropy_helpers()`` supports several optional arguments that allow package developers to control its behavior:

 * ``path``: By default ``'astropy_helpers'``, this is the path (relative to the to ``setup.py``) of the astropy_helpers Git submodule if it exists.
-  Alternatively, this may be a path to a source archive file containing astropy_helpers, allowing support for the bundled source archive approach to supporting astropy_helpers.
+  Alternatively, this may be a path to a source archive file containing astropy_helpers, allowing support for the bundled source archive approach to supporting astropy-helpers.

 * ``download_if_needed``: ``True`` by default, this allows downloading astropy_helpers from an online package index using the ``setup_requires`` method as described earlier.
 By default this means downloading from PyPI.

-* index_url: This allows specifying a URL to an alternative package index from PyPI.
+* ``index_url``: This allows specifying a URL to an alternative package index from PyPI.
 This option is ignored if ``download_if_needed`` is ``False``.

+* ``use_git``: Set to ``False`` to disable all use of git commands by ``ah_bootstrap``.
+This effectively disables support for submodule initialization/updates, and is mostly useful for testing.

+* ``auto_upgrade``: If set to ``False`` disables checking on PyPI for newer versions of astropy-helpers before using any already available versions.
+By default the auto-upgrade feature is enabled.

+Finally, although not an option to ``use_astropy_helpers()``, the ``ah_bootstrap`` module also recognizes a ``--offline`` command-line argument when running ``setup.py``.
+This disables all features that try to access the internet.
+This may be useful for offline installations, so that the process does not hang while trying to connect to the internet.

 It should be noted that if all methods of bootstrapping astropy_helpers fail it is generally not possible to continue the ``setup.py`` script.
 In this